 Workers handle potentially harmful cleaning chemicals.
 They regularly come into contact with pathogens and bodily fluids.
 They suffer from higher rates of asthma due to chemical use.
 Risks for slip, trip, and fall incidents meet them with almost every task.

-But the biggest safety threat to cleaning personnel are musculoskeletal disorders, also called ergonomic injuries.
+But the biggest safety threat to cleaning personnel are musculoskeletal disorders, in other words, ergonomic injuries.
 These injuries usually come about slowly as the worker completes the same strenuous tasks over and over.
 The Occupational Safety and Health Administration (OSHA) identified several risk factors for these kinds of injuries including.

 Injury Risk Factors